djlin/Lab-nodejs/README.md

 * Note: the hostname here (**127.0.0.1**) means the machine running the code, which is equivalent to **localhost**

 * Note: the port number here (30000) should be adjusted accordingly.
-Your designated port numbers are posted on Piazza.
+Your designated port numbers are given in [PortAssignment.md](PortAssignment.md).

 1. Once you're done, you can save the file and run the code by running